RyanWez/exchange-counter/README.md

 ![Vite](https://img.shields.io/badge/Vite-7-646CFF?style=for-the-badge&logo=vite&logoColor=white)
 ![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-4-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

-A next-generation Exchange Rate tracking application built with the latest web technologies.
-Designed for performance, offline capability, and a premium user experience.
+**Exchange Counter** is a specialized application designed specifically for **Money Changers** and **Exchange Counter Operators**.

+Unlike generic exchange rate viewers, this app is built to solve the daily operational pain points of money changers.
+It eliminates the need for manual calculator work when dealing with customers.

+## 🎯 Core Purpose

+**"No more manual calculations for every customer."**

+When a customer arrives at your counter to exchange money (e.g., changing 100,000 MMK to THB), you shouldn't have to reach for a calculator every time.

+- **Instant Calculation**: Enter the amount the customer hands you, and instantly see exactly how much you need to pay out.
+- **Daily Rate Management**: Easily set your buying and selling rates for the day.
+- **Transaction Speed**: Reduce waiting time for customers and minimize human error in calculations.

 ---

 ## ✨ Key Features

+- **⚡ Instant Conversion**: Real-time calculation as you type.
+- **📊 Rate Management**: Simple interface to update daily exchange rates.
-- **🚀 Ultra Fast Performance**: Powered by **Vite 7** for instant server starts and lightning-fast HMR.
+- **🚀 Ultra Fast Performance**: Powered by **Vite 7** for instant load times.
-- **⚛️ React 19 Core**: Utilizing the latest React features for seamless state management and rendering.
-- **🎨 Modern UI/UX**: Styled with **Tailwind CSS v4**, featuring a clean, glassmorphism-inspired aesthetic.
-- **📱 PWA Ready**: Fully offline-capable with **Vite PWA**, installable on mobile and desktop.
+- **📱 PWA Ready**: Works offline!
+Install it on your phone, tablet, or desktop.
-- **🔒 Secure & Scalable**: Built with best practices for security and maintainability.
+- **🎨 Modern UI**: Clean, high-contrast interface designed for quick readability in busy environments.

 ---